civol/HDLRuby/README.md

  * `<name>` is the name of the scope.
  * `<code>` is the code within the scope.

-Contrary to the case of scopes without a name, signals and instances declared within a named scope can be accessed outside using this name as a reference.
+Contrary to the case of scopes without a name, signals, and instances declared within a named scope can be accessed outside using this name as a reference.
 For example, in the code below signal `sig` declared within scope named `scop` is accessed outside it using `scop.sig`:

 ```ruby
 sub :scop do